IM2Neuroing/NeuroDataManagementSystem/README.md

 ## Building the NeuroDataManagementSystem

-The NeuroDataManagementSystem is system build of 3 components: REDCAP, BIDS and a SQLite database.
+The NeuroDataManagementSystem is a system made of 3 components: REDCAP, BIDS and a SQLite database.
 Using a simple filesystem as a data storage, the NeuroDataManagementSystem is designed to manage clinical and imaging data.
 To combine the components, the NeuroDataManagementSystem uses the REDCap2SQLite and Image2BIDS2SQLite pipelines.
 These pipelines are developed in the following repositories:

 - REDCap2SQLite: **REDCap2SQLite** (https://github.com/IM2Neuroing/REDCap2SQLite.git)
 - Image2BIDS2SQLite: **Image2BIDS2SQLite** (https://github.com/IM2Neuroing/Image2BIDS2SQLite.git)